tomboszko/Cosmic-Chronicles/README.md

 `Ctrl+C` / `Ctrl+V` to Excel, I have some good skills at it.

-SO, in Excel, I have just reorganised the data from ChatGPT, then, using just a validation list, a vlookup and a concatenate function, Excel provided me an object for each cards in a javascript syntax.
+SO, in Excel, I have just reorganised the data from ChatGPT, then, using just a `validation list`, a `vlookup` and a concatenate ( `&` ) function, Excel provided me an object for each cards in a javascript syntax.

 I also made a prompt using the description of the cards and send it to BingAI to generate some good illustrations ands It worked !!!.

+### HTML

+No real issues, maybe some struggles with the DOM but it worked.

+### Style

+For this project, I don't think that it's really convenient to use Sass, they are not really much elements.

+My main victory for this aspect of the project is that **La pièce est tombée** concerning all the `div' stuff and how to structure them in a correct way via index file.

+I'm proud of me concerning my style, I will keep the structure of my cards and enhance it for further projects.